Watch out for Orphan pages in your site

 What to do next?

 If you found any orphan pages, what should you do?
 It depends on the nature of the pages you found.
-The image for the image slider is a headache issue and requires cumbersome work, like 301-redirecting the useless pages to the page where the slider is sitting.
-Better would be totally ditch extensions like this...
+The image for the image slider is a headache issue and requires cumbersome work, like 301 redirecting the useless pages to the page where the slider is sitting.
+Better would be totally ditching extensions like this...

 However, if you found pages that you deliberately set up to build up pages from modules or similar, you can quite easily solve this without any damage.
 As an example of valid use, take a look at the documentation for the PWT extensions, like PWT SEO: extensions.perfectwebteam.com/pwt-seo/documentation:

-This looks like one page / article, but actually we created an article for every section.
-The content-table on the right is used for in-page navigation using anchor-links.
+This looks like one page/article, but actually, we created an article for every section.
+The content table on the right is used for in-page navigation using anchor links.
 So this page is built up using 20 or so articles, that all have a separate URL.
-Googl only indexed the main documentation page though.
+Google only indexed the main documentation page though.
 The solution: give each article used for this page Robots-setting of Noindex, Nofollow or Noindex, Follow (Publishing-tab):

 You see, the solution is really easy.
-You can simply keep using building your sites the way you did, as long as you are aware what can happen.
-Also, make sure that your sitemap excludes pages with a Noindex tag.
-Otherwise you are giving Google conflicting instructions.
-Most situations with orphan pages are caused by this type of set-up and can easly be fixed.
+You can simply keep using building your sites the way you did, as long as you are aware of what can happen.
+Also, make sure that your sitemap excludes pages with a noindex tag.
+Otherwise, you are giving Google conflicting instructions.
+Most situations with orphan pages are caused by this type of setup and can easily be fixed.

 There are always other situations that require alternative solutions.
 One more frequent example: even if you have not configured the front-end sign-in page, it will be there.
-Just type in http://example.com/index.php?option=com_users&view=login for your site.
+Just type in https://example.com/index.php?option=com_users&view=login for your site.
 Often this page is indexed by Google.
-To remove it, create a menu-item of type Login and set it Noindex.
+To remove it, create a menu item of type Login and set it Noindex.